Kvan7/Exiled-Exchange-2/docs/extra-widgets.md

 *See also: [Widgets](/widgets)*{:.text-sm}

-The Image Strip widget can be used to display an image in PoE2 very quickly.
+The Image Strip widget can be used to display an image in PoE2.
 This is most useful for quickly referencing a cheat sheet or other image.
 For best results, the image should be large and have a high resolution.

 To enable the widget, open the overlay (`shift + space`), then hover over the 3 dots and click `Image Strip`.